A Quantitative Geometric Approach to Neural-Network Smoothness: Introduction

 \section{Introduction}

 The past decade has witnessed the unprecedented success of deep learning in many machine learning tasks~\citep{Krizhevsky_imagenetclassification,nlp_2013}.
 Despite the growing popularity of deep learning, researchers have also found that neural networks are very vulnerable to adversarial attacks~\citep{szegedy2014intriguing,goodfellow2015explaining,papernot2015limitations}.
 As a result, it is important to train neural networks that are robust against those attacks~\cite{madry2019deep}.
 In recent years, the deep learning community starts to focus on certifiably robust neural networks~\cite{albarghouthi2021introduction,heinNIPS,reluplex,cohen2019certified,certified_def,IUA,gloro}.
 One way to achieve certified robustness is to estimate the smoothness of neural networks, where the smoothness is measured by the Lipschitz constant of the neural network.
 Recent works have found that to achieve both high accuracy and low Lipschitzness, the network has to significantly increase the model capacity~\citep{bubeck2021a}.
-This implies that there is an intrinsic tension between accuracy and smoothness of neural networks.
+This implies that there is an intrinsic tension between the accuracy and smoothness of neural networks.

 Commonly considered adversarial attacks are the $\ell_\infty$ and $\ell_2$-perturbations in the input space. \citet{gloro,cohen2019certified} have successfully trained networks with low $\ell_2$-Lipschitz constant, and \citet{huang2021local} trained networks with low local Lipschitzness for $\ell_\infty$-perturbations.
-There are no known good techniques to train neural networks with low global Lipschitzness for $\ell_\infty$-perturbations.
-One critical step to train such networks is to measure the Lipschitz constant more precisely and efficiently. \citet{jordan2021exactly} showed that it is $\NP$-hard to approximate the Lipschitz constant for $\ell_\infty$-perturbations within a constant factor, and proposed an exponential-time algorithm to compute the exact Lipschitz constant.
-However, researchers are interested in more scalable approaches to certify and train the networks.
+There are few well-established techniques to train neural networks with low global Lipschitzness for $\ell_\infty$-perturbations.
+The techniques for the $\ell_2$-perturbation do not easily transfer to the $\ell_\infty$-case~\cite{gloro}.
+One critical step is to measure the Lipschitz constant more precisely and efficiently. \citet{jordan2021exactly} showed that for ReLU networks, it is $\NP$-hard to approximate the Lipschitz constant for $\ell_\infty$-perturbations within a constant factor , and proposed an exponential-time algorithm to compute the exact Lipschitz constant.
+However, researchers are interested in more scalable approaches to certify and train networks.
+In this work, we consider the \emph{Formal Global Lipschitz} constant (FGL) (See~\cref{eq:FGL}), which is roughly the maximum of the gradient operator norm, assuming all activation patterns on hidden layers are independent and possible.
+FGL is an upper bound of the exact Lipschitz constant and has been used in~\citet{certified_def,lipsdp,lipopt}.